About Spokane Falls

 This was about the extent of my waterfall experience here because I had to limit my exposure to the thick smoke from the British Columbia Fires to the north.

 Nonetheless, I very easily could have extended my visit by going on the trails traversing the Spokane River via Canada Island upstream from the falls.

 I also could have explored some of the trails on the north bank on the Spokane River for a different perspective of both the Upper and Lower Falls.

-Spokane Falls resides in the city of Spokane, Washington.
+Spokane Falls resides in the city and county of Spokane, Washington.
+It is administered by the City of Spokane.
 For information or inquiries about the area as well as current conditions, visit the Spokane Tourism Board website.